Greenville - Frequently Asked Questions

 Your cleaning methods will vary depending on your wood finish.
 Make sure to check with the product manufacturer, dealer or installer.
 Most factory cabinets currently use a conversion varnish finish.
-In this case, occasional waxing can add water resistance and create a lasting shine.
+In this case, occasional polishing is an excellent way to clean off dirt and create a lasting shine.
+Avoid using waxes because their regular use may result in a buildup of a wax film on the surface.
 In general, preventive maintenance is vital for long-term performance and beauty of wood cabinets and floors.

 Universal design assists with long-term use and accessibility for all, including young, old, mobility impaired or those living without impairments.
 Many homeowners are beginning to see the benefits of this type of quality living that allows for conveniences that will serve them now and in the future.
 Universal designed homes are part of an evolving movement away from aesthetic concerns, moving toward an increasing desire for style and functionality throughout the home.
 Also, in many cases, universal design features have also been shown to raise home value and resale desirability.

 What are some things I can do to make my home more universally friendly?